studkid/Archipelago/worlds/undertale2/docs/en_Undertale 2.md

 Goal can be determined by your yaml settings.
 Current goal options are:
 - `Fake Ending` - Triggered upon going through the border and seeing the credits

-If `Fake Ending` is chosen, any locations post goal will be automatically removed from the location pool.
+Locations only accessible post goal will be automatically excluded.

 ## What other changes are made to the base game?
 Added a few new NPCs to allow for backtracking, namely: